KIF1A-Associated Neurological Disorder or KAND is a severe and rare neurodegenerative disorder caused by one or more variants in the KIF1A gene.

 What is KAND?

-Symptoms can present at birth or in early childhood and can affect both the brain and the body, such as the eyes, muscles and nerves.
-Although KAND is a neurodegenerative disease, it does not affect any two people the same way and progression and severity varies.
-Much about KAND is yet to be understood, however, some of the common symptoms are intellectual disability, delays in reaching developmental milestones, diminished muscle tone, poor coordination, seizures, muscle stiffness, and reduced vision.
-As a progressive condition, symptoms will worsen with many children requiring the aid of a wheelchair.
+Symptoms of KIF1A-Associated Neurological Disorder can present at birth or in early childhood.
+It can affect both the brain and the body, including the eyes, muscles and nerves.
+Much about KAND is yet to be understood, however, some of the common symptoms are:

 Why are we fundraising for KAND?

-These advances will improve long-term health outcomes for this vulnerable group of children, and may potentially offer unprecedented and life-changing opportunities for individuals and families affected by KAND and related disorders.
+These advances will improve long-term health outcomes for this vulnerable group of children and may potentially offer unprecedented and life-changing opportunities for individuals and families affected by KAND and related disorders.

 Contact us